A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Preliminaries

-Cash additivity is the key property that distinguishes risk measures from all other measures.
-This property means that adding $\$m$ to a portfolio today reduces the overall risk by the same amount $m$.
+\textit{A dynamic monetary utility measure} is a cash-additive LM-measure, and a dynamic risk measure is the negative of a dynamic monetary utility measure.
+For convenience, we will study dynamic monetary utility measure in this study rather than dynamic risk measures.
+Cash additivity is the key property that distinguishes utility/risk measures from all other measures.
+This property means that adding $\$m$ to a portfolio today reduces the overall risk by the same amount $\$m$.
 From the regulatory perspective, the value of a risk measure is typically interpreted as the minimal capital requirement for a bank.
-For more details on coherent/covex/monetary risk measures {and for formal definition of cash additivity} we refer the reader to the survey papers \cite{FollmerSchied2010,AcciaioPenner2010}.
+For more details on coherent/covex/monetary risk measures we refer the reader to the survey papers \cite{FollmerSchied2010,AcciaioPenner2010}.

-The distinctive property of performance measures is scale invariance - a rescaled portfolio or cashflow is accepted at the same level.
-Performance and acceptability indices were studied in~\cite{ChernyMadan2009,BCZ2010,CheriditoKromer2012,BCP2013}, and they are meant to provide assessment of how good a financial position is.
-In particular,~\cite{CheriditoKromer2012} gives examples of performance indices that are not acceptability indices.
-It needs to be noted that the theory developed in this paper can also be applied to sub-scale invariant dynamic performance indices studied in \cite{RosazzaGianinSgarra2012,BCC2014}.
+\textit{A dynamic performance measure} is a scale invariant LM-measure.
+As already mentioned, the distinctive property of performance measures is the scale invariance - a rescaled portfolio or a cash flow is accepted at the same level.
+Performance measures, sometimes referred to as acceptability indices, were studied in~\cite{ChernyMadan2009,BCZ2010,CheriditoKromer2012,BCP2013}, and they are meant to provide an assessment of how good a financial position is.\footnote{Some authors treat acceptability indices as the special subclass of performance measures, that satisfy the quasi-concavity axiom.
+In particular,~\cite{CheriditoKromer2012} gives examples of performance indices that are not quasi-concave.
+Nevertheless, in this paper we have decided to use those two names interchangeably.} It needs to be noted that the theory developed in this paper can also be applied to sub-scale invariant dynamic assessment indices studied in \cite{RosazzaGianinSgarra2012,BCC2014}.